smaaditya/VMEDITHON_Blitz_Derm-AI/README.md

 🎨 User Interface
 The interface is designed with simplicity and clarity in mind, allowing users to effortlessly navigate the different features.
-The tabs include:

-Chatbot: Interact with the AI medical assistant.
-Image Classification: Upload images for skin cancer detection.
-Nearby Hospitals: Find cancer hospitals using your geolocation.

 🛠️ Technologies Used

 Python: Core programming language for the app.

 Streamlit: Framework for building the user interface.

 TensorFlow: For building and deploying the CNN-based image classification model.

 Google Maps API: To locate nearby cancer hospitals based on geolocation.

 ReportLab: Generates PDF reports for download.

 Folium: Displays interactive maps for hospital locations.